 First, is the headset a tethered or standalone unit?
 A tethered VR headset needs a device like a gaming PC or console to provide all the processing power for VR applications.
 So, you’ll need to make sure your PC has the proper components to run games and support the VR headset at the same time.
 A standalone VR headset contains all of the necessary hardware to run its VR apps, taking some of the technical labor off the PC or console.

 The positional motion tracking method of a VR headset is an important consideration.
-The modern trend is towards inside-out tracking, where cameras on the headset scan your environment and then calculates your motion relative to those fixed reference points.
+The modern trend is towards inside-out tracking, where cameras on the headset scan your environment and then calculate your motion relative to those fixed reference points.

 The alternative, which are external trackers, tend to be more precise, but inside-out trackers are more portable, elegant, and cut down on wires.